-Figure 2: Navigation Glyph.
+Fig. 2.
+Navigation Glyph.
+For the color coding of the pathway group, we use a subset of the standard colors for nominal data types suggested by C. Ware [31, p.
+126].
 The highlighted sector represents all connected pathways belonging to one super-pathway (or pathway group), e.g., Amino Acid Metabolism.

-Our navigation glyphs provide a good and simple overview of the relationships to connected pathway groups outgoing from a single node, which is a clear improvement compared to the original approach of VANTED.
+Our navigation glyphs provide a good and simple overview about the relationships to connected pathway groups outgoing from a single node, which is a clear improvement compared to the original approach of VANTED.
 The navigation is then performed using a right click on a node, which will display a context menu with a list of links to all connected pathways, see Figure 3.
-This follows a similar idea as the Bring & Go approach presented by Moscovich et al. [33], however without smooth animations or link sliding.
-Here, a certain pathway window is directly activated after a click on a specific link.
-In this way, the navigation is comparable to the old approach explained earlier, and it has also similar drawbacks, such as losing a direct link to the previous pathway window: in order to return to the previously shown pathway, we need to minimize the newly opened window and find the first one, or to directly access the node that has a link to it.
+A certain pathway window is activated after a click on a specific link.
+In this way, the navigation is comparable to the old approach explained at the beginning of Section 4, and it has also similar drawbacks, such as loosing a direct link to the previous pathway window: in order to return to the previously shown pathway, we need to minimize the newly opened window and find the first one or to directly access the node that has a link to it.
 Moreover, we have no clear insight into all links of the current pathway, because of the missing interactive mapping of the petals to the connected pathways.